jakeseaton/HitThat/README.md

 ---
 HitThat is the only dating app that lets you find singles near you and match, track, and fight them, all with the palm of your hand.

 Log in with facebook to create a fighter profile, and see other potential fights near you one at a time.
 You can even compare your stats to determine your odds!
-Once you decide to fight someone, you'll be able to see their location, and get more information about them.
+Once you decide to fight someone, you'll be able to see their location, plot a route to them , and get more information about them.
 Too far away?
 No problem.
 You can fight them inside the app!
 Throw the first punch to start a fight.
-When it's your turn, you can jab, kick, uppercut, or block.
+When it's your turn, hold the button and swing to punch.
 The harder you swing, the more damage you do.
+Try swinging in different directions and at different angles keep them on their toes.
-    After the fights, you'll still have access to their profile and basic information, in case you still want to hit that.
+    Win or lose, you'll still have access to their profile in case you still want to hit that.

 The app is written in Swift 1.1, using XCode 6.2.
 It was developed and tested on an iPhone 5s, and is meant to be run on hardware.
 As its back end, the app uses Parse, a cloud database service recently acquired by Facebook, allowing server interaction and Facebook integration.
 Information is stored in four tables here: Installations, Users, Fights, and Wins.
 The first associates the second with hardware, allowing push notifications to be sent to the correct devices.
 The second stores profile information, statics, and locations.
 Fights stores pointers to an origin user and a recipient user, as well as their stamina.
 Wins store pointers to a winner and a loser.